 Tumalog Falls, sometimes called “Toslob Falls” or “Mag-Ambak Falls” on Cebu Island is also considered one of the most beautiful waterfalls in the Philippines.
 Although its water is not as turquoise as the water in Kawasan Falls, the unique and perfect size of the waterfall makes it an ideal place to unwind.

 Suggested Tour: Oslob Whale Shark and Tumalog Falls Day Trip from Dumaguete

 Height: First waterfall; 40 meters (131 ft), second waterfall; 20 meters (66 ft)

-Being one of the most popular waterfalls in the Philippines, Kawasan Falls really made a wonderful remark for having cool, turquoise-blue water.
-The falls contain two sets of falls, the first one is 40 m high, the second one is 20 m high.
+Being one of the most popular waterfalls in the Philippines, Kawasan Falls made a wonderful remark for having cool, turquoise-blue water.
+The falls contain two sets of falls, the first one is 40 m high, and the second one is 20 m high.
 The water that flows through Kawasan Falls comes from the Kabukalan Spring.
 Visitors can enjoy going under the biggest stream by using bamboo rafts.

 Suggested Tour: Cebu Kawasan Waterfalls & Osmena Peak Day Tour

 This is a very popular waterfall in Laguna that’s always a part of history books in schools in the Philippines.
 It is located in the town of Cavinti and not in Pagsanjan.
 However, it is marketed as Pagsanjan falls since Pagsanjan is the most famous way to reach the falls.

 Going and seeing the Falls is already an absolute adventure.
 Visitors need to ride a boat 1-hour from Pagsanjan to go there.
 After a wonderful experience on the falls, expect a thrilling adventure ride downstream.

 Suggested Tour: Pagsanjan Falls Private Day Tour from Manila